-Intensive biological monitoring has been completed for the watershed and a Thief River Watershed Monitoring and Assessment Report is available via the link below.
-A draft WRAPS report has been completed along with a draft TMDL report.
-Final versions of these reports are expected to go on public notice in 2017.
+Intensive biological monitoring has been completed for the watershed and a Thief River Watershed Monitoring and Assessment Report is available below.

-A previous study conducted through a Clean Water Partnership grant in the watershed is available: Thief River watershed sediment investigation - Final report (2010)
+A previous study conducted through a Clean Water Partnership grant in the watershed: Thief River watershed sediment investigation - Final report (2010)

 Public comment period for the draft WRAPS and TMDL is June 25 to July 25, 2018.